Together, we can make the difference in Lymphedema

 The clinical trial used to support marketing did not evaluate the safety or effectiveness of the device beyond two treatment blocks (i.e., two cycles of treatment administered every 2 days (three times a week) for three weeks.
 Increasing the amount of treatment time or frequency of treatment will not necessarily improve the results.

-We would like to see a large study of many women, followed for years after its use, with clinical guidelines..
-Now that the laser is used in many clinics, we would like to have data on the clinical experience that has resulted from its use.
+Now that the laser is used in many clinics, we would like to see data on the clinical experience that has resulted from its use.

 Here is a link to what the National Cancer Institute has to say about low level laser therapy: